ahornyai/ctf_writeups/hcsc2024/pwn_prequel/WRITEUP.md

 We can use `seccomp-tools` to dump the restrictions.

 ![](screenshots/seccomp.png)
 As you can see using execve and execveat results in terminating the process, so we can't really get a shell without exploiting the kernel itself in order to bypass the seccomp filter.
-However this protection won't stop us in getting the flag.
+However, this protection won't stop us from getting the flag.

 ## The vulnerability
 ![](screenshots/read_name.png)

 The function `read_name` calls `gets` on a given buffer.
-It is a well known fact that using `gets` is a bad idea, because it doesn't do a length check on the input at all before writing it to the buffer.
+It is a well-known fact that using `gets` is a bad idea, because it doesn't do a length check on the input at all before writing it to the buffer.
 This is a classical case of a stack-based buffer overflow.

 ## Exploitation
 Our buffer in this case is 64 bytes long, and there is an 8 bytes long base pointer, so the offset will be 72 bytes till the return address.
+The stack canary protection written by the checksec is actually not true for the main method.
 We can also calculate this dynamically with the following code.
 ```python
 from pwn import *